Mesa A mine: Overview

 Rio Tinto iron ore operations in the Pilbara began in 1966.
 The mine itself began operations in 2010.
+Operation of the mine was contracted to HWE Mining.
 The mine has an annual production capacity of 25000000 t of iron ore, sourced from open-pit operations.
 The ore is processed on site before being loaded onto rail.

-Ore from the mine is then transported to the coast through the Hamersley & Robe River railway, where it is loaded onto ships.
+Ore from the mine is then transported to the coast through the Hamersley & Robe River railway line, where it is loaded onto ships.

 The mine's workforce is on a fly-in fly-out roster.

 The mine is located near the Mesa J mine.
 The new Mesa A mine was scheduled to replace the Mesa J mine which was nearing the end of its life span.
-Due to additional deposits found near the existing Mesa J site, a decision was made to operate the Mesa A mine as a FIFO site.
+Due to additional deposits found near the existing Mesa J site, a decision was made to operate the Mesa A mine as a fly-in fly-out site.
 The Mesa J site could then continue to run as a residential site based in Pannawonica.
-After a two-year construction period and expenses of A$1 billion, the mine began operation in February 2010.
+After a two-year construction period and expenses of $1 billion, the mine began operation in February 2010.
 The mine was initially scheduled for a mine life of eleven years.
 But has now been extended due to an expansion for the mining of Mesa B and Mesa C deposits.

 Robe River Iron Associates

-Robe River Iron, owner of the mine, is jointly owned by the following companies:
+Robe River Iron, owner of the mine, is jointly owned by: